 Preparing for Climate Change on State-Owned Aquatic Lands in Washington State

-The Washington Department of Natural Resources (DNR) is part of the 5560 Interagency Working Group, working with five other state agencies (Ecology, Agriculture, Commerce, Fish and Wildlife, and Transportation), to develop an initial Washington State Climate Change Impacts Response Strategy by December 2011.
-DNR is the co-leader, along with the Department of Agriculture, on a Technical Advisory Group focused on planning for Natural Resources; they plan to address wildlife risk; pests and diseases; pressures on water supply and availability; and biodiversity and genetic preservation.
+DNR was also part of the 5560 Interagency Working Group, working with five other state agencies (Ecology, Agriculture, Commerce, Fish and Wildlife, and Transportation), to develop the 2012 Washington State Climate Change Impacts Response Strategy.
+DNR was co-leader, along with the Department of Agriculture, on a Technical Advisory Group focused on planning for Natural Resources – addressing wildlife risk, pests and diseases, pressures on water supply and availability, and biodiversity and genetic preservation.

 Outcomes and Conclusions

 DNR is working to implement adaptation actions in its Aquatic Resources Program and throughout its internal activities.
 DNR is also in the process of creating a group to develop an official guide to climate projections to be used by the Department.

 Political restrictions and belief-related barriers can pose challenges in implementing or planning for climate adaptation actions.
 To address these barriers, DNR is working to build the science that informs strategy implementation, helping support recommendations for landowners, policies, leases, and plans.
 This, coupled with outreach, stewardship, and citizen science efforts, will help to bridge the gap between science and the community.